Homemade Bisquick Mix

 Biscuits- Magical and Wonderful

 But biscuits aren’t just for breakfast.
 Oh no!
-They can be made into the breading bottom for a strawberry shortcake or ice cream sandwich for dessert.
+They can be made into the breading bottom for a strawberry shortcake or ice cream sandwich bread for dessert.

 sliced biscuit on a white plate with jam